 Does Medicare Cover Hearing Aids?

-Traditional Medicare does not cover the cost of hearing aids for Part A, Part B, and Part D coverage options.
-The responsibility of costs rests 100%t on the shoulders of the insured.
+Original Medicare does not cover the cost of hearing aids.
+The responsibility of costs rests 100% on the shoulders of the insured.

 However, you may be able to receive benefits that Original Medicare (which is Part A and Part B) does not cover under a Part C plan.
 Since Part C (also known as Medicare Advantage) is offered through private insurers, you can review coverage options by individual providers.
 Just be sure to ask about hearing aids and testing, especially if it’s a current or future health concern or need.